Research

 Higher Education and Academia

 Research is an integral part of higher education.
-In recent years, there has been a greater focus on achieving excellence in research, and more specifically an acceleration of expectations within academia.
-There are psychosocial consequences of these organizational changes for everyone, but a major issue arises because of researcher gender ("Accelerated Researchers").
+In recent years, there has been a greater focus on achieving excellence in research, and more specifically, an increased expectation for an accelerated research pace..
+There are psychosocial consequences of these organizational changes for everyone, but a major issue arises because of researchers' gender ("Accelerated Researchers").

 The established pattern for research is a hegemonic male working model, valuing stereotypically masculine personality traits and complete dedication to work, regardless of outside commitments.
 The meritocratic nature of research also leads to uncertainty and hypercompetition due to a lack of permanent positions, as well as increased feelings of self-doubt when individuals are not able to continue research while maintaining other areas of their lives.
 Eventually, researchers may develop more individual-focused strategies to continue their research, straining interpersonal relationships, limiting collaboration, and devaluing personal, ethical, and moral values ("Accelerated Researchers").